manikandan-ezhumalai/News-feed/README.md

 ## News Aggregator
-Application get collect news from other sites and update current live news.
+Application for collect news from different sites accorss the world it will give in one place as live news.

 #### Front-End
 * React